 | Total realistic cost | $2,700-9,600/yr | — | 3-16x the license fee alone |

 An honest AI ROI dashboard is an exercise in restraint.
-The temptation is to fill it with impressive-looking activity metrics that go up and to the right.
+The temptation is to fill it with up-and-to-the-right activity charts.
 Resist.
-Every metric on the dashboard should answer a decision: expand the tool, reduce the tool, change how we use the tool, or investigate further.
+Every metric on the dashboard answers a decision: expand the tool, reduce the tool, change how the tool is used, or investigate further.
+If a metric does not move a decision, cut it.

 AI ROI Dashboard Design Principles

-Lead with Layer 3 delivery outcomes, not Layer 1 activity metrics
+Lead with Layer 3 delivery outcomes — not Layer 1 activity

 Show rework-adjusted savings alongside gross savings on every efficiency metric

-Include a treatment-vs-control comparison for at least one metric
+Include a treatment-vs-control comparison on at least one metric

 Show leading indicators with directional arrows, not as achievements

-Include a confidence interval or uncertainty range on every projected number
+Attach a confidence interval or uncertainty range to every projected number

 Separate team-level from org-level views — aggregation hides signal